SnyprDragun/STL_SpatiotemporalTubes_Toolbox/readme.md

 * [Pushpak Jagtap](https://github.com/Pushpak-IISc)

 ## Acknowledgement
-This work is supported by Robert Bosch Centre for Cyber Physical Systems, Indian Institue of Science.
+This work is supported by [Formal Control and Autonomous Systems (FOCAS) Lab](https://www.focaslab.com/) and [Robert Bosch Centre for Cyber Physical Systems, Indian Institue of Science, Bangalore](https://cps.iisc.ac.in/).

 ## Related Publication
 [S. Choudhury, R. Das, P. Jagtap, Data-driven Spatiotemporal Tubes to satisfy Signal Temporal Logic Specifications for Unknown Systems]()

+## Other Resources
+For implementing this paper in simulation/hardware along with controller deployment for real world systems, visit [this repo](https://github.com/SnyprDragun/STL_STT_examples).
+Both `cpp` and `python` implementations on Mechanum Omnibot and Quadcopter are illustrated.

 ## Copyright Declaration
 * Copyright (c) 2024 by FOCAS Lab, RBCCPS, IISc Blr.
 All rights reserved.